 This is the website of the San Antonio Rescue Mission.
-We have been providing shelter, food, and assistance to homeless men in San Antonio for forty years.
+We have been providing shelter, food, and assistance to homeless men in San Antonio for forty-two years.
 We serve an average of 35 men per night and over 9000 per year.

 The Love Kitchen, an outreach ministry of Little Caesars, visited the Mission on Sunday, March 19th.
 The 18-wheeler pictured below came to the Mission and employees delivered 30 pizzas which the men enjoyed greatly.
 There were 25 pepperoni and 5 cheese pizzas.
 A SARM staff member said that some men ate as many as six pieces!
 According to their web site HERE the Love Kitchen travels across the country with two trucks in operation and has served more than 3 million people.
 Franchise owners (numbering about 50,000) donate the resources, and employees and colleagues volunteer to make the program a success.

 Thanks to Little Caesars for providing such a wonderful meal for our guys!

 Close to 550 pounds of food were donated by Woodland Baptist Church to the Rescue Mission in their annual Souper Bowl of Caring on Sunday, Feb.
 5th.
 The food included extra-large cans of vegetables, fruit cocktail and chili as well as spaghetti, rice, macaroni, and pinto beans.
 The food filled up the entire car of Lance Mayes, Associate Pastor of Community Engagement, who sponsored the event and delivered the food.
 The Mission was excited to see so much food!
 Thanks to Woodland Baptist Church members and youth for all they did to make this project happen!
 Souper Bowl of Caring is a nation-wide event that empowers youth and unites communities around the time of the Big Game to help those in need.
 In 2017, over 3300 participating groups collected over $6 million in cash and food items for area charities.
 Read more HERE.